 · Two-spirit, queer, and GNC/trans* folx welcome!

-To apply, check out our work (especially the videos) at nativeland.org, and then send a cover letter, resume and work sample by Oct 15
+To apply, check out our work (especially the videos) at nativeland.org, and then send a cover letter, resume and work sample.
+Accepting applications until position is filled.

 to TCC’s Media Director, Mateo Hinojosa: email@example.com